chhzh123/bril-dev/Lesson12/README.md

 }
 ```

-After the trace is generated, I found it is actually very tricky to do optimization with [LVN](https://github.com/chhzh123/bril-dev/blob/master/Lesson3/lvn.py).
+After the trace was generated, I found it was very tricky to do optimization with [LVN](https://github.com/chhzh123/bril-dev/blob/master/Lesson3/lvn.py).
 Our previous implementation of LVN actually cannot work for this case, since not all the arguments in the instruction are constants.
 We cannot simply apply constant folding or constant propagation to this case.
-Some symbolic eqivalance should be supported.
-For a simple workaround, I extend the LVN pass to let it check the former referenced instruction, and see if the previous one is a complementary instruction （e.g., `add` and `sub`, `mul` and `div`).
-If so, we further check the second constants are the same.
+Some symbolic equivalence testing should be supported.
+For a simple workaround, I extend the LVN pass to let it check the former referenced instruction, and see if the previous one is a complementary instruction（e.g., `add` and `sub`, `mul` and `div`).
+If so, we further check if the second constants are the same.
 If they add and subtract the same constant, then we replace the latter instruction with an `id` instruction which directly copies the data from the original variable.
-With DCE, this case can be tackled.
+With DCE, this case can be later eliminated.

 ```
 y = x + 1;